salujajaskeerat/ELP305-TribeD-documentation/index.md

 1. One 85A Charge Controller with the following specifications:
    1. 85A - As per the given maximum current allowed.
-   2. Power combiner box to monitor high-voltage fuses and over-voltage and to provide protection against over-current.
+   2. Power combiner box to monitor high-voltage fuses and over-voltage and provide protection against over-current.
    3. Charging management algorithm.

 2. 3500W 24V-240V Inverter